ppardiwala/openshift-march-2024/Day1/README.md

 - OpenShift using Kubernetes Operators( ie Custom Resources and Customer Operators ) has added many additional features on top of Kubernetes
 - You will get support from Red Hat
 - It is a licensed product
+- it is a superset of Google Kubernetes
+- This supports Command-line and Web-console
+- Openshift also support CI/CD
+- OpenShift is capable of building an application from source code and deploy that as containized workloads within OpenShift